mongodb/motor/doc/examples/tailable-cursors.rst

 This example describes using Motor with Tornado.
 Beginning in version 0.5 Motor can also integrate with asyncio instead of Tornado.

-A cursor on a capped collection can be tailed using `MotorCursor.fetch_next`:
+A cursor on a capped collection can be tailed using :meth:`~MotorCursor.fetch_next`:

 .. code-block:: python